heygrady/blog/src/pages/2017-07-12-starting-projects/index.md

 I intentionally left off the Gitbook integration that redux includes because it would make this post too long.
 Project documentation may be covered in a future most.

 ### Other missing features
-I intentionally skipped the steps for setting up travis, setting up github pages (Gitbook), configuring TypeScript and setting up examples.
+I intentionally skipped the steps for `README.md`, `docs` and publishing docs with Gitbook, travis / continuous integration, creating examples, and configuring TypeScript.

 ## Conclusion
 There are a lot of steps for setting up a new web package project.
 Hopefully this makes someone's life a little easier.
 It's worth keeping an eye on [Neutrino](https://neutrino.js.org/), as it tries to make this type of configuration much simpler.
 Currently Neutrino doesn't cover [use cases like redux](https://github.com/mozilla-neutrino/neutrino-dev/issues/84#issuecomment-283513669) very well.
 It's also worth watching [create-react-app](https://github.com/facebookincubator/create-react-app), which tries to make it dead-simple to get up and running with webpack (it's similar to the starter-kit).
+Also, keep an eye on [`yarn create`](https://yarnpkg.com/lang/en/docs/cli/create/) which promises to [make it easy to create](https://yarnpkg.com/blog/2017/05/12/introducing-yarn/) package bootstraps.